iTwenty/personal-website/content/posts/06-swiftui-drawerview-p2/index.md

 }
 ```

-1. We add a private CGFloat state which represents the "openness" of the drawer.
+1. We add a private CGFloat property which represents the "openness" of the drawer.
 It's value will be between 0 and 1 with 0 representing fully closed state and 1 representing fully open state.
 For example - if the value of `openFraction` is 0.3, it means drawer is 30% open.
 It is a private property since we want users of DrawerView to still rely on `isOpen` binding.
 2. We set the initial value of `openFraction` based on the value of `isOpen`.
 3. We also need to ensure that `openFraction` is updated to correct value whenever `isOpen` changes.